ethereum/portal-network-specs/README.md

 ## Introduction

-The Portal Network is an in progess effort to enable lightweight protocol access by resource constrained devices.
+The Portal Network is an in progress effort to enable lightweight protocol access by resource constrained devices.
 The term *"portal"* is used to indicate that these networks provide a *view* into the protocol but are not critical to the operation of the core Ethereum protocol.

 The Portal Network is comprised of multiple peer-to-peer networks which together provide the data and functionality necessary to expose the standard [JSON-RPC API](https://eth.wiki/json-rpc/API).
 These networks are specially designed to ensure that clients participating in these networks can do so with minimal expenditure of networking bandwidth, CPU, RAM, and HDD resources.